nextcord/nextcord/docs/api.rst

         A member sends or edits a message in the guild.

+    .. attribute:: member_profile

+        A member edits their profile.

+        .. versionadded:: 2.6

 .. class:: AutoModerationTriggerType

     Represents the type of content which can trigger an auto moderation rule.